 Being in the tanks feels more like floating in outer space than being confined.
 You are always in control of your environment.
 There are no latches or catches on the tank doors, so you may exit and re-enter the tank whenever you like.
 You can even leave the door open if you would like to produce more of an 'open' float experience.
 People with even extreme forms of claustrophobia have reported having no problems with their time in the tank.

 Can I float if I just dyed my hair?

 Please wait approximately two weeks to float after dying your hair.
 Salt water can potentially strip unset hair dye causing damage to both your color and our tanks.
-Bolder colors like pink, blue, or green always have a potential to wash out in the tank and therefore are not permitted.
+A good way to tell you're good is if you wash with shampoo at home and the water runs clear.
+Bolder colors like red, pink, blue, etc usually take longer to wash out than others.

 I just got a tattoo and/or piercing.
 Should I float?

 Floating with fresh tattoos and piercings is definitely not a good idea.
 In addition to being painful, the salt water could affect the vibrancy of the artwork if it is not fully healed.
 Most tattoos take 4-6 weeks to heal, piercings can vary anywhere from a couple of weeks to a couple of months.
 Please check with your artist for your specific healing time.

 Can more than one person float in a tank at a time?

 Only one person per tank.
 We have two independent float rooms so you can come with a friend or loved one.
 Double-wide tanks do exist, but we feel that they can take away from the health benefits a sensory reduced environment has to offer.